-Precise Weaponry III: Given the Ranger's knack for dodging, a dodge-attack is an obvious benefit.
+- Precise Weaponry III: Given the Ranger's knack for dodging, a dodge-attack is an obvious benefit.
 That said, this attack requries some finesse (no, seriously) and can backfire if misused.
 Earn that first point, then test it.
 If you use it well, upgrade.
-Else, just wait.
+Otherwise, just wait.

-Enduring Agony: True, this talent adds no new ability to the Ranger's aresenal.
+- Enduring Agony: True, this talent adds no new ability to the Ranger's arsenal.
 It does, however, improve upon several useful ones: Shadow Flare, Envenomed Edge, Barbed Arrows, and more.
 This talent easily warrants a point-per-level.

 Tier 5: The Assassin